 Personal Training Skills for Yoga Teachers:

-Using yoga anatomy to enhance the quality and effectiveness of personal yoga programs (A Workshop for Teachers Only)
+Using yoga anatomy to enhance the quality and effectiveness of personal yoga programs

 This workshop is designed to provide the skills necessary for teachers to be able to tailor yoga programs to the needs of their personal clients.
 We are not talking Yoga Therapy but instead the ability to assess and determine how best to progress your student in the direction they desire or require.